-Examples: Understanding that Deaf people use their eyes the way hearing people use their ears; observing differences in being able to communicate through windows or across wide spaces with ASL, and being able to talk in the dark in spoken English; identifying ways people are different, yet similar. - Students observe and compare Deaf and hearing toys and games.
-Examples: Comparing dolls and stuffed animals that feature ASL; observing examples of the sign in Figure I appearing on different products; watching ASL animations.
+Examples: Understanding that Deaf people use their eyes the way hearing people use their ears; observing differences in being able to communicate through windows or across wide spaces with ASL, and being able to talk in the dark in spoken English; identifying ways people are different, yet similar. - Students observe and compare toys and games mainly produced for deaf children.
+Examples: Comparing dolls and stuffed animals that feature ASL; observing examples of the sign in Figure 4 appearing on different products; watching ASL animations and ASL appearing in children's media.